CADViewer/NextCloud/README.md

 If this does not get CADViewer working in your installation, please do one of the following 2A.) or 2B.) below.
 Also refer to 4. troubleshooting, section 5.) below.

-Ensure the owner is correctly set for the cadviewer app folder.
-From the /apps/ folder execute:

 #### 2A.
 Excecute permission script